mneuroth/PicoHomeComputer/chipKIT_patches/README.md

 Setup of the development environment for the PicoHomeComputer:

   - Install the [ArduinoIDE](https://www.arduino.cc/en/Main/Software)
   - Install the chipKIT plugin, for further details see the original [chipKIT documentation](https://chipkit.net/wiki/index.php?title=ChipKIT_core).
+The needed files can be copied from the [GitHub Project of chipKIT](https://github.com/chipKIT32/chipKIT-core) out of the [Releases](https://github.com/chipKIT32/chipKIT-core/releases).
 There are two options to install the chipKIT support:
     - Autoinstal inside the ArduinoIDE via URL to chipKIT server (update URL in preferences dialog of ArduinoIDE)
     - Manuall install by copying ZIP file
   - Patch the chipKIT to add support for the PicoHomeComputer